Mexico Field Trips, February and March 1980

 Got

-back at 9 AM & everyone was up already, except Charlie.
+back at 9 AM and everyone was up already, except Charlie.
 Lucky I

 didn’t wait till noon to get back!